Snowflake-Labs/sfquickstarts/site/devlabs/LoadDataWithSnowSQL.md

 <!-- ------------------------ -->
 ## Set up Your Account and Install SnowSQL
 Duration: 15
-First, you’ll get a Snowflake account and get comfortable navigating in the web console.
+First, you’ll get a Snowflake account and get comfortable navigating the web console.
 After downloading the SnowSQL installer, you’ll install and confirm your success.

 1. Create a Snowflake Account